-Additional Standards A Additional Standards Applicable to Provider-Owned or Controlled Settings Α В С D Regulation §441.301 Areas of Compliance, Non-Compliance or Silence Remediation Action Steps and Timeline (4)(vi)(A) The unit or dwelling is a specific physical space that can be owned, rented, or occupied under a legally-enforceable agreement by the §76-1401 et.
+Additional Standards Applicable to Provider-Owned or Controlled Settings Α В С D Regulation §441.301 Areas of Compliance, Non-Compliance or Silence Remediation Action Steps and Timeline (4)(vi)(A) The unit or dwelling is a specific physical space that can be owned, rented, or occupied under a legally-enforceable agreement by the §76-1401 et.
 Seq.
 (Uniform Residential Landlord Tenant Act) Compliant §71-406 (Assisted Living Facility, defined) Compliant Title 480 Implement new HCBS administration rule that describes the See above.

-Additional Standards Applicable to Provider-Owned or Controlled Settings Α В С D Regulation §441.301 Areas of Compliance, Non-Compliance or Silence Remediation Action Steps and Timeline individual receiving services, and the individual has, at a minimum, the same responsibilities and protections from eviction that tenants have under the landlord/tenant law of the State, county, city, or other designated entity.
-For settings in which landlord tenant laws do not apply, the State must ensure that a lease, residency agreement, or other form of written agreement will be in place for each HCBS individual, and that that the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law.
-Title 175 Chapter 4 Compliant: 4-006.04 (23) 23.
-Be free from involuntary transfer or discharge without 30 days advance written notice except in situations where the transfer or discharge is necessary to protect the health and safety of the resident, other residents or staff.
-Title 480 Chapter 5 5-003.02 (B)(ii) RESIDENT SERVICE AGREEMENT (RSA).
-The assisted living (AL) provider must have a Resident Service Agreement (RSA) for each participant, which must include, at a minimum: (1) LEASE AGREEMENT.
-The assisted living (AL) provider and the participant must enter into an agreement which incorporates the following requirements: (a) The lease agreement must be consented to by both the individual and the assisted living provider; (b) The lease agreement must, at a minimum, comply with assisted living facility licensure requirements in 175 NAC 4-000, including eviction protections; (c) Unless otherwise specified in the individual service plan, a statement that the individual: (i) Has a right to select their roommate; (ii) Has a right to privacy and security including a means to access to their own living unit; (iii) Has a right to decorate their living unit; (iv) Has a right to have visitors of their choosing at any time; (v) Has a right to access food at any time. characteristics required of all settings in which HCBS is provided.
-Timeline
+A Regulation §441.301 B С D Regulation §441.301 Average of Campulianes Nam Campulianes an Cilanas Areas of Compliance, Non-Compliance or Silence Remediation Action Steps and Timeline individual receiving Title 175 Chapter 4 characteristics Compliant: required of all individual has, at a 4-006.04 (23) settings in which minimum, the same 23.
+Be free from involuntary transfer or discharge without 30 days advance HCBS is responsibilities and written notice except in situations where the transfer or discharge is provided. necessary to protect the health and safety of the resident, other residents or eviction that tenants staff. have under the landlord/tenant law of Title 480 Chapter 5 the State, county, 5-003.02 (B)(ii) city, or other RESIDENT SERVICE AGREEMENT (RSA).
+The assisted living (AL) designated entity.
+For p provider must have a Resident Service Agreement (RSA) for each participant, se unige in winch which must include, at a minimum: ianaiora tenant iaws (1) LEASE AGREEMENT.
+The assisted living (AL) provider and the ao not appiy, aic participant must enter into an agreement which incorporates the following requirements: tilata loaso, · · (a) The lease agreement must be consented to by both the individual and the assisted living provider; (b) The lease agreement must, at a minimum, comply with assisted living facility licensure requirements in 175 NAC 4-000, including eviction protections; (c) Unless otherwise specified in the individual service plan, a statement that the individual: (i) Has a right to select their roommate; address eviction (ii) Has a right to privacy and security including a means to access to processes and their own living unit; appeals comparable (iii) Has a right to decorate their living unit; to those provided (iv) Has a right to have visitors of their choosing at any time; under the (v) Has the freedom and support to control their own schedule and jurisaiction's landlord activities; and to na nt law l (vi) Has a right to access food at any time. (d) Each provider owned and operated setting must be physically